pyta-uoft/pyta/docs/checkers/index.md

     print('Hello World')    # Error on this line (print is an I/O function)
 ```

-Use the following configuration to allow the usage of an input / output function ([`print`] in this case):
+Use the following configuration to allow the usage of an input/output function ([`print`] in this case):

 ```python
 import python_ta